karpfenproject/karpfen-dsl-tools/guides/kmodel_grammar_guide.md

 ## Complete Example

-The following example defines a model instance for a robot navigation system:
+Here is a full model for the cleaning robot demo:

 ```
 make object "APB 2101":"Room" {